cmistrata/nextjs-blog/posts/ukkonens-algorithm.md

 ##### We mismatched characters and moved off of the tree

-1. If you can't follow an existing branch, protrude a new branch out of the existing position [as described earlier](#work-done-at-each-step-for-a-non-trivial-string) to land on.
+3. If you can't follow an existing branch, protrude a new branch out of the existing position [as described earlier](#work-done-at-each-step-for-a-non-trivial-string) to land on.
 After doing this, **move to the next longest suffix in the trie**.
 To do this, you decrement `tree_distance` by one, as the next longest suffix will be one character shorter into the tree than the current longest suffix.
 If the next longest suffix is also not yet constructed in the tree, you need to continually create branches to land on and decrement `tree_distance` until you land on an existing position in the tree.

 #### Why are new leaf branches always length 1 initially?

 Note for step 3 above, **the next longest suffix in the trie will either be an existing position in the tree or a new leaf branch with length 1**.
 In other words, **we will never need to create a new leaf branch with initial length greater than 1.**

-To prove this, for mismatched character "❌", let's say we are on suffix `s` in the tree before moving off it.
+To prove this, for mismatched character "X", let's say we are on suffix `s` in the tree before moving off it.
 Suffix `s` being in the tree means we have seen it and updated the tree with it already.
 This also means that every suffix of `s` has already been seen and the tree updated with them (take a moment to make sure that makes sense).
-When we encounter mismatch "❌", we need to add `s❌` to the tree.
-After doing this, we move our position to `s[1:]❌`.
-Because `s[1:]` is a suffix of `s`, it has already been inserted into the tree, so if `s[1:]❌` is not in the tree it will only be one distance off of it.
+When we encounter mismatch "X", we need to add `sX` to the tree.
+After doing this, we move our position to `s[1:]X`.
+Because `s[1:]` is a suffix of `s`, it has already been inserted into the tree, so if `s[1:]X` is not in the tree it will only be one distance off of it.

 This fact will be important a bit later for optimizing our algorithm.